ilee38/hacker-news-reader/README.md

 # Hacker News Reader

-Fetch Hacker News top stories in the terminal
+Fetch your Hacker News top stories in the terminal

 ## Pre-requisites